INTERFACE WALKTHROUGH

 Global Settings

-The Global Settings area is the location where default values are inputted for the project.
+The Global Settings area a dual-purpose panel.
+By default, it is the location where default values are inputted for the project.
 When you check a certain parameter and set its respective value field, you are telling Janus that this value is the default value for your current project.
 Say you are working on a TV episodic show; you set your resolution to NTSC or PAL, and your frame rate 29.97 or 25, respectively.
 This makes sure that every pass you do adheres to these settings.
+Note, however, that these are the default settings.
+Parameters may be further changed based on the command, or the groups that are being processed.

 Preferences